 On top of the possibility of developing skin cancer, what about the time loss, doctor's visits, gasoline, and needles-yuck!
 What if you get the injections more than once a week--then the costs go up as well (as does your risk of skin cancer).

-(A much better, much more effective, and much less expensive and very convenient source for glutathione is the glutathione accelerator, which actually encourages one's own glutathione production within the cells as opposed to getting some glutathione from an outside source.)
+(much better, much more effective, and much less expensive and very convenient sources for glutathione are here best glutathione enahncers, which actually encourages one's own glutathione production within the cells as opposed to getting some glutathione from an outside source.)

 2) Convenience--Not at all